nuclight/tkxgram/docs/db.md

 Imagine we have machine with 1 TB memory and unbreakable power, so we don't need a database - how would store objects Perl itself in memory?
 It will have a bunch of SV, AV and HV objects with refcounts, which maps to DB tables very simply - just put ID's instead of reference pointers in memory.
 Given helper hashes to index e.g. long PV's to avoid duplicate data, this will also be very effective storage!

 However, how would we query such database for questions like "give me root objects where strings contain this word at any level deep" ?
-This would require a truly graph-oriented DB or at least some subset, wuth DAG paths.
-Even if we use some workaround knowing it's DAG staring only at objects of some type, there will be still too many paths in graph with every elementary object as a node.
+This would require a truly graph-oriented DB or at least some subset, with DAG paths.
+Even if we use some workaround knowing it's DAG starting only at objects of some type, there will be still too many paths in graph with every elementary object as a node.

 Also, it won't be _most_ effective storage with respect to diffs - consider hash with 30 members, a new version will duplicate all 30 elements even if only one is edited; finding some base text (PV) for a diff (e.g. a type edit) would be difficult, too.